HaziqSabtu/bestfoody-asssesment/README.md

 | PUT    | `/restaurants/:restaurantId/reviews/:reviewId`             | Update a review by ID            |
 | DELETE | `/restaurants/:restaurantId/reviews/:reviewId`             | Delete a review by ID            |

+### 🧪 Postman
+A ready-to-use Postman collection is available to simplify testing and interacting with the API.

+**To import:**

+1. Open Postman.

+2. Click the "Import" button.

+3. Select the "File" option.

+4. Select the Postman collection JSON file located at:
+`postman/Best-Foody.postman_collection.json`

+5. Click "Import".

+Once imported, you’ll see all the endpoints organized under the Restaurant App collection in your workspace.

+This collection includes pre-filled requests for authentication, restaurant operations, image uploads, and reviews.

 ## 🚀 Future Improvements

 - ✅ **Move rating computation to an event-driven architecture**